arsalvacion/prob-rusle-marinduque/README.md

 Companion code for:

 > Salvacion, A.R.
 (2026).
-Probabilistic soil erosion modeling with RUSLE and Monte Carlo simulation: quantifying and contextualizing rainfall-driven uncertainty in a tropical island landscape. *CATENA*.
+Probabilistic soil erosion modeling with RUSLE and Monte Carlo simulation: quantifying and contextualizing rainfall-driven uncertainty in a tropical island landscape. *Submitted*.

 ## Overview